Hey to Amasty blog readers!

 Introduction of this library brought significant positive changes to Magento 2 development and made it possible to create a much wider range of responsive frontend components, such as datepicker, popups, and other custom design elements.

 Despite the benefits, implementing Magento 2 solutions with Knockout JS and Magento 2 JS translation is quite complicated for many developers.
-So, today we look at how KO works and how you can use it in your Magento 2 projects.
+So, in this tutorial, we look at how JS Knockout works and how to use it in your Magento 2 projects.